Trump lashes out after reports that Mueller investigation is more damaging than DOJ claimed

-President Donald Trump on Thursday lashed out at a New York Times story revealing that several members on Special Counsel Robert Mueller’s team are apparently dissatisfied with the attorney general’s portrayal of their findings.
+President Donald Trump on Thursday lashed out at a New York Times story revealing that several members on special counsel Robert Mueller’s team are apparently dissatisfied with the attorney general’s portrayal of their findings.
 The investigators, the Times reported, “have told associates that Attorney General William P. Barr failed to adequately portray the findings of their inquiry and that they were more troubling for President Trump than Mr. Barr indicated, according to government officials and others familiar with their simmering frustrations.”

 Trump, without evidence, accused the paper of fabricating its sources.
 He then repeated his false claim that the Times had previously issued an apology to him for inaccurate and “very bad” reporting on him.